Toast Notification

 Behavior

-- Appears floating above content, typically near the bottom in Yle services.
+- Toasts appear floating above content, typically near the bottom of the viewport.

-- Clicking the toast with timer bar removes the timer and keeps it visible until manually closed.
+- When a timer bar is shown, it reflects the remaining visible time; clicking the toast removes the timer and keeps it visible until manually closed.

-- Conveys one concise message with an optional icon and Close button.
+- Each toast conveys one concise message, with an optional icon and Close button.

-- For critical or persistent information, surface the same message elsewhere (e.g., inline error, banner, or message log).
+- Critical or persistent information should be surfaced elsewhere (e.g. inline notification, banner, or message log).

 Animation behavior